youtube/api-samples/java/README.md

 Method: youtubeReporting.jobs.list, youtubeReporting.reports.list<br>
 Description: This sample demonstrates how to retrieve reports created by a specific job.
 It calls the
 <code>jobs.list</code> method to retrieve reporting jobs.
 It then calls the <code>reports.list</code> method with the
-<code>jobId</code> parameter set to a specific job id to retrieve reports created by that job.
+<code>jobId</code> parameter set to a specific job ID to retrieve reports created by that job.
 Finally, the sample
 prints out the download URL for each report.

 ### [Create a broadcast and stream](/java/src/main/java/com/google/api/services/samples/youtube/cmdline/live/CreateBroadcast.java)